App lifecycle

 | App-specific secrets | Per-app, server-only (never sent to browser) | Auth tokens for external systems, passwords, API credentials |

 Customized settings are not part of the code.
-They cannot be pulled with `npx comind pull`.
 Changing a setting does not change the code - it only affects the run-time behavior of the app.

 ## Related[](#related "Direct link to Related")